Telephone: +44 (0)24 765 24247

 Email: S dot O dot Becker at warwick dot ac dot uk

-Advice and feedback hours: Monday 8-10am during term time.
+Advice and feedback hours: during term break by appointment.
+Please send me an email.

 Deputy Head of Department and Research Director of the ESRC Centre for Competitive Advantage in the Global Economy (CAGE)